-No information is available on the clinical use of anthrax immune globulin during breastfeeding.
-Anthrax immune globulin is an immune globulin (IgG) rich in IgG antibodies against Bacillus anthracis toxins.
+Rho(D) immune globulin is an immune globulin rich in IgG antibodies against erythrocyte antigen Rho(D).
+IgG is a normal component of breastmilk.
 IgG is a normal component of breastmilk that is likely to be partially destroyed in the infant's gastrointestinal tract and poorly absorbed by the infant during breastfeeding.
-Anthrax immune globulin can be given intravenously to infants weighing less than 5 kg.
+Rho(D) immune globulin is frequently used in nursing mothers and no adverse effects have been reported in breastfed infants.
 No special precautions are required during breastfeeding.